SuperDARN/rst/docs/dev/code_reviews.md

 - Focus on what has been changed
 - If an issue repeats then make a comment for them to fix the rest and add in the general feedback when submitting the comments
 - Do not get too pedantic!
-- Break up the reviews if you can only review a few files or functions then do it and mention it.
+- Break up reviews into smaller parts that each focus on a few files or functions (and then comment that you have done a partial review)

 ## Reviewing a review